DevExpress/BigQueryProvider/README.md

 <img src="https://img.shields.io/nuget/v/DevExpress.DataAccess.BigQuery.svg?style=flat"/>
 </a>

 BigQueryProvider is a .NET data provider for Google <a href="https://cloud.google.com/bigquery/">BigQuery</a>.
-It allows you to connect and interact with Google BigQuery server using .NET.
+It allows you to connect and interact with Google BigQuery database server using .NET.

 Here’s a basic code snippet to get started.: